NCEAS/nceas-gsuite-tool/README.md

 client id and client secret to be used for all operations.
 These can be configured through the [Google API Dashboard](https://console.developers.google.com/apis/credentials).
-You will need to configure an `OAuth 2.0 client ID` and with sufficent privledges for the necessary authentication scopes to be granted:
+You will need to configure an `OAuth 2.0 client ID` with sufficent privledges for the necessary authentication scopes to be granted:

 SCOPES